impactcentre/pol/README.md

 pol
 ===

 Various scripts and data related to historical Polish created by [jsbien](http://fleksem.klf.uw.edu.pl/~jsbien/ "jsbien") during the IMPACT project.
-The original code repository can be found [here](https://bitbucket.org/jsbien/pol).
+The original code repository can be found [here](https://bitbucket.org/jsbien/pol), the Polish IMPACT data set is available from the PSNC [website](http://dl.psnc.pl/activities/projekty/impact/results/).

 The following related articles might also  be of interest: